 Lithium (Non-Rechargeable) – Great for Bug Out Bags

-Lithium batteries are the absolute best in every aspect – from capacity to shelf life.
+Lithium batteries are the best in every aspect – from capacity to shelf life.
 They come with huge amounts of capacity.
 The weight-to-capacity ratio is also fantastic, which makes them great for situations like backpacking or bug out bags where you want to keep weight down.

-The quality of lithium batteries is generally very high, so you can get a lot longer running life out of the batteries compared to other types like NiMH LSDs.
+The quality of lithium batteries is generally very high, so you can get a lot longer running life out of the batteries than other types like NiMH LSDs.

 Lithium batteries also have a very low self-discharge rate.
 They will hold 80% of their charge over 15 years.
 So, you could toss them in a bug out bag, and they’d be ready to power gear even years later.

 But, yes, there are some downsides.
 The main one is that lithium batteries are not rechargeable.
 They are also pretty expensive, so the cost adds up quickly if you use only lithium batteries.

 - Very low self-discharge rate (1-2% per year)